MiKozzzz/RL-DSJ2/README.md

 ## 🧪 Results

+- The agent was trained and evaluated on the **Australia K240** ski jump hill.
 - The best jump achieved: **251 meters**.
 - Average jump length: ~180 meters.
 - The agent mostly lands successfully.